newfold-labs/wp-theme-bluehost-blueprint/readme.txt

 == Description ==

-A basic Block Theme created by Newfold Digital
+A basic Block Theme created by Bluehost

 == Changelog ==